dveytia/ORO-product-1-mitigation/README.md

-# GitHub repository: A machine learning-based evidence map of ocean-related options for climate change mitigation and adaptation
+# GitHub: Ocean-related options for climate change mitigation from publication to action
+For large files associated with the code, see the zenodo repository doi: 10.5281/zenodo.17241493